rfuzzo/MWSE/docs/source/types/tes3container.md

 ### `organic`
 <div class="search_terms" style="display: none">organic</div>

 Determines if the container's organic flag is enabled.
+The name of this property comes from the Construction Set.
+If a container is flagged as organic, no items can be stored inside such containers.
+In vanilla, those are all plants, mushrooms, and ores.
+In addition, resupplying guild supply chests are implemented as organic and respawning containers.

 **Returns**: